 This post may contain affiliate links.
 Please read our disclosure policy.

-We will be showing you how to make this easy and simple shrimp ceviche recipe.
-Light, fresh, and flavorful with no cooking required.
-Made with simple ingredients and the perfect appetizer for a crowd.
-Ceviche is low in carbs and thus keto-friendly.
+I will be showing you how to make this easy and simple shrimp ceviche recipe.
+It is light, fresh, and flavorful, and no cooking is required.
+Made with simple ingredients, it is the perfect appetizer for a crowd.

 How to make shrimp ceviche - ceviche in a bowl